Impact Studio: supporting promising social innovation solutions

 Graduated Solutions

-The following are solutions that have “graduated” from the Lab, i.e. that we have spun off or released to be on their own to make impact.
+Below are solutions that have graduated from the Lab and represent initiatives that have been completed, have spun off, or been released to generate further impact.

 Behind Closed Doors: The Reality of Energy Poverty in Alberta